mmk2410/intellij-idea-community/README.md

 ## Report issues

-You can report issues, questions or feedback here on GitLab.
+You can report issues, questions or feedback concerning the package here on GitLab.
 Please include which version your using.

 ## Updating the package

+To update the package the first you need to do is to set up your build environment.
+After that there are two ways: an automated way (which is highly preferred) and a manual way.

+### Setting up the build environment

+Run `sudo apt install build-dep debhelper`.

+It is also necessary to setup Git with your username and email address as explained in numerous tutorials.

+### The automated way

+Run `./update-new-version.sh "$new-version"`

+Where `$new-version` is in the format `[year].[major].[minor]`.

+### The manual way

 To update the version follow these steps.
 Replace all instances of `[year].[major].[minor]` with the new version numbers (e.g., 2017.3++).